Mainframe-Archive/onyx-server/README.md

 # Mainframe node

-Prototype for the Mainframe node.
 A Mainframe node consists of a blockchain node plus additional services required for reliable messaging, including mailboxing and contact management.

 ## Prerequisites